Carbon

 Carbon Isotope Architecture

 We observe consistent patterns of proton and neutron distribution across adjacent isotopes because they are already in optimal positions.
-However, carbon reveals a significant **architectural step-change**:
+However, carbon reveals a significant structural step-change:

 Carbon-11: Features a compact, 3-nucleon tri-structure core.